heuer/segno/docs/serializers.rst

 More colorful QR Codes
 ----------------------

-The PNG serializer supports an optional color mapping which can define a specific color for each module type.
+The PNG serializer more than two colors.

 .. code-block:: python